eventide-project/docs/user-guide/consumers.md

 ## Polling

 A consumer starts polling the message store for new messages if a fetch of a batch returns no messages.

-A consumer's `poll_interval_milliseconds` controls the delay between each fetch issued by the consumer.
+As long as each query for messages retrieves messages, the consumer won't insert a delay between message retrieval queries.

+In the event that the consumer's query for messages doesn't retrieve messages, the consumer will delay before the next query.
+The amount of time that the consumer delays is specified by the `poll_interval_milliseconds` parameter.
 The default value of the interval is 100 milliseconds.

-The fetch is executed once per polling interval rather than executing immediately at the conclusion of the previous cycle.
+By inserting a delay into the retrieval cycle when a query returns no messages, the consumer is prevented from flooding the message store database with requests for messages.
+The polling interval is used to relieve pressure on the message store when a category is not continually saturated with messages waiting to be processed.

 If the polling interval is `nil`, there is no delay between fetches.
 The lower the value of the polling interval, the greater the number of attempts to fetch batches from the message store.
-This value should be carefully tuned to balance the need for low-latency and the need to not flood the message store server with requests.
+This value should be carefully tuned to balance the need for low-latency and the need to not flood the message store with requests.

-The polling interval can be used to relieve pressure on the message store server when a stream is not continually saturated with messages waiting to be processed, and the consumer begins polling.

-If the fetch execution time is greater than the polling interval time, the fetch is re-executed immediately at the conclusion of the previous fetch.

 For more details on polling, see the [`Poll` library](https://github.com/eventide-project/poll)